 That makes protective measures more difficult.

 What you can do is to be informed.
 Know the risks and know your options.

 If smart meters are not installed in your area but are planned for roll-out, voice your concerns.
 Inform others of the potential health threats, and take action.

-If you do have a smart meter installed, the best way to limit your exposure is by creating a protective barrier between you and the device using a product like SYB Tiles or the SYB Poster Frame Liner.
+If you do have a smart meter installed, the best way to limit your exposure is by creating a protective barrier between you and the device using a product like SYB Flex Shields or the SYB Poster Frame Liner.
 These won’t interfere with the performance of the smart meter, but will deflect harmful radiation away from places where you, and your family, spend most of your time.